kamariapm/angular-practice/README.md

 ## Purpose

-I am learning angular!
+I am now learning angular!
 I used Angular Material -- the Material Design package for Angular in this project.
+I feel that Angular and React are fairly similar in concept, so the learning curve hasn't been too bad so far.
+I am learning about:

+- Creating components and passing information between them
+- Structural Directives

+## Technologies Used

+Angular 8
+Angular Material
+MongoDB
+Node
+Expresss

 ## Development server